jyek/klickr/README.md

 ## <a name="techstack"/> Tech Stack

 Klickr is comprised of a Chrome extension and a web application.
+The tech stack we used is as follows:

 **Chrome extension:** Manifest 2, Angular